ZorAttC/libfranka-docker/README.md

 ## Usage

-In the terminal, cd to docker_launch_files.
+In the terminal, `cd` to the `docker_launch_files` directory.
 Dependent on whether you want to use franka_ros or franka_ros2, run either of the following

 	docker-compose run franka_ros
 	docker-compose run franka_ros2